Sombrero64/MiniScript/README.md

 3. To get a variable's value, you write a dollar sign (`$`), then the name like `$foo`.
 4. Comments uses number sign (`#`), and it must be at the beginning of the line.

+Ever scene I got started programming, I wanted my own language.
+I only made this to improve my interpreter programming skills, and this is my first interpreter I ever wrote for an actual language.

 ```
 print "Hello, world!"
 ```